chen-xiao-dong/RichEditText/README.md

 #### JCentor

-This project has been pushed to JCentor [here](https://bintray.com/xiaodong666/maven/dach-richedit-android/view#) ,in 'aar'.,to import the library in gradle:
+This project has been pushed to JCentor [here](https://bintray.com/xiaodong666/maven/dach-richedit-android/view#) ,in 'aar'.To import the library in gradle:

 `repositories {
      jcenter()